-During the year ended December 31, 2021, the Company incurred costs, and total costs, of \$378,511, pursuant to this agreement.
-The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$2,433,000 as of December 31, 2021, which is expected to be incurred through December 31, 2024, based upon a target of 42 enrollees.
+During the years ended December 31, 2022 and 2021, the Company incurred costs of \$0 and \$378,511, respectively, pursuant to this agreement.
+The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$2,433,000 as of December 31, 2022, which is expected to be incurred through December 31, 2024, based upon a target of 42 enrollees.
 If a significant number of patients fail during the dose-escalation process, an increase of up to 12 patients would likely be necessary, at an estimated additional cost of approximately \$800,000.

 The Company currently expects that enrollment in this clinical trial will range from approximately 18 to 30 enrollees, with 24 enrollees as the most likely number.
 Should fewer than 42 enrollees be required, the Company has agreed to compensate City of Hope on a per enrollee basis.
+If a significant improvement in outcome is seen with the addition of LB-100, this would be an important advance in the treatment of a very aggressive disease.

 National Cancer Institute Pharmacologic Clinical Trial.
 In May 2019, the National Cancer Institute (NCI) initiated a glioblastoma (GBM) pharmacologic clinical trial.
-During the fourth quarter of 2019, the NCI enrolled the first two patients of a planned eight patient pharmacologic study of the ability of LB-100 to enter the brain and penetrate recurrent brain tumors in patients where surgical removal of the cancers is indicated (clinical trials registry NCT03027388).
 This study is being conducted and funded by the NCI under a Cooperative Research and Development Agreement, with the Company being required to provide the LB-100 clinical compound.